Reporting workplace violence, critical incidents and service failures with HACSU

 Workplace violence, it’s not part of the job!

-As anyone who works in mental health or disability services knows, an unfortunate and regular experience of the job is being abused or assaulted by someone you support.
-In the true nature of the selflessness of the workers who undertake these jobs and an outdated notion that this is simply ‘part of the job’ violence, critical incidents and service failures are not recognised or reported.
+As anyone who works in mental health or disability services knows, an unfortunate and regular job experience is being abused or assaulted by someone you support.
+In the true nature of the selflessness of the workers who undertake these jobs and an outdated notion that this is simply "part of the job", violence, critical incidents and service failures are not recognised or reported.

 The reason to report

-The power of reporting may seem insignificant when your face is bruised or your emotions are running high and you have no time.
+The power of reporting may seem insignificant when your face is bruised, or when emotions run high and you have no time.
 Nevertheless, without reporting these incidents there will be no change.
 Workplace violence, critical incidents and service failures impact on your, your colleagues and the people you support.
 Reporting these incidents will contribute to a better working, living and recovery environment for everyone.

 Reporting to HACSU

-When you experience violence at work it must be reported to your employer.
-This allows for the employer to understand your experience and pressures them to be accountable for their workplace’s safety.
-Many employers will have processes in place, however this doesn’t always mean action will take place.
-In response to this, HACSU has set up the critical incident hotline, app and online reporting.
+When you experience violence at work, it must be reported to your employer.
+Reporting allows for your employer to understand your experience and pressures them to be accountable for their workplace’s safety.
+Many employers will have processes in place.
+However, this doesn’t always mean action will take place.
+In response to this, HACSU has set up the critical incident hotline and online reporting.

 Reporting to HACSU allows the union to record data and monitor violence in our workplaces.
 This is instrumental in campaigning for improved safety in our workplaces.

 HACSU has a Critical Incident Hotline on 9340 4132 (9-5pm).
 You can also fill out the form on this page.
 Reporting can be very quick and easy, it is not mandatory for you to provide in depth details or even speak to an organiser if you don’t want to.